It Takes Only One Hour to Raise Your Child’s Risk of Diabetes, According to Science

 All parents know it can take more than the best bedtime story books to get kids to go to sleep.
 But it’s worth taking the time and making the effort to ensure your little ones spend long enough in the land of nod.
 Not just so you get a well-deserved break, but for their own health and wellness.
 A new study takes the health benefits one step further.

 According to recent research published in the journal Pediatrics, kids who sleep for an extra hour during the week have a decreased risk of developing type 2 diabetes, and are also less likely to become obese.
 In a cross-sectional study of U.K. children by Alicja R. Rudnicka, PhD, of St George’s University of London, and colleagues in Pediatrics, the team found a 2.9 percent reduction in insulin resistance and 0.24 percent lower fasting glucose in kids who slept for just one additional hour during the week.
+Be on the lookout for the signs your child might have diabetes.

 “This confirms the association between short sleep duration and body fatness,” wrote Rudnicka’s group, as reported on MedPage Today.
 “Given the rising prevalence of diabetes worldwide and especially in low- to middle-income countries, we believe our findings will help motivate further simple, pragmatic trials in this area.”